 " Our England is a garden, and such gardens are not made by singing, ‘O!
 How beautiful!' and sitting in the shade"

-It appears that of all the areas of the gardens at Gunby, the kitchen garden has altered least in appearance and usage over time.
+Of all the areas of the gardens at Gunby, the kitchen garden has changed least in appearance and usage over time.
 Paths divide the garden in four main compartments and the linking perimeter path are all recorded in Peregrine Massingberd’s plan of 1806.
-In the heyday of the gardens then and ever since the four compartments and wall beds have been in vegetable production.
+In the heyday of the gardens then and ever since, the four compartments and wall beds have been in vegetable production.
 A list, dated 1806, recorded fruit trees on the garden walls, which included: White Magdalen peach, brown fig, Chaumontelle pear, Temple Nectrine, Nutmeg Peach and Breda Apricot .

 Today pears, plums, gages and figs cover the walls with apples and more pears forming patterns down the central double herbaceous border.
 Flowers change from blues to oranges and red and back to blues and whites with the seasons.
 Roses, a gift to Lady Montgomery-Massingberd in 1962, form the centre path.
 These include the Pemberton hybrid musk roses ‘Penelope’, ‘Cornelia’ and ‘Prosperity’ famous for their heavy scent, at its best in the cool of a summer’s evening.